pyca/cryptography/docs/hazmat/bindings/commoncrypto.rst

     .. attribute:: ffi

         This is a :class:`cffi.FFI` instance.
-It can be used to allocate and otherwise manipulate OpenSSL structures.
+It can be used to allocate and otherwise manipulate CommonCrypto structures.

     .. attribute:: lib

         This is a ``cffi`` library.
-It can be used to call OpenSSL functions, and access constants.
+It can be used to call CommonCrypto functions, and access constants.

 .. _`CFFI`: https://cffi.readthedocs.org/